Backyard Sessions

 The Backyard Sessions are a series of music performances by American singer Miley Cyrus.
 The first sessions featured Cyrus performing cover versions of classic songs in an outdoor setting, and were released in 2012.
 Subsequent sessions have since been released in support of Cyrus' own projects, including the launch of her Happy Hippie Foundation in 2015 and the release of her albums Plastic Hearts (2020) and Endless Summer Vacation (2023).

 The Backyard Sessions (2012)

-The first series was released between September and December 2012, and showed Cyrus performing covers of classic songs with her band in an outdoor setting.
-Performances included "Lilac Wine" by James Shelton, "What Have They Done to My Song Ma" (stylized as "Look What They've Done to My Song Ma") by Melanie Safka, and "Jolene" by Dolly Parton.
+The first series was released on YouTube between September and December 2012, and showed Cyrus performing covers of classic songs with her band in an outdoor setting.
+The sessions began in September 2012 when Cyrus posted a video of her singing James Shelton's song "Lilac Wine".
+MTV explains the setting of the Backyard sessions by stating "She's also shown sitting down with her band in a serene garden space as she sings huskily into a standing mic."
+The second session was posted in October 2012 as Cyrus performed the Melanie Safka song "Look What They've Done To My Song Ma".
+The third and final video posted of the original sessions featured Cyrus singing "Jolene", originally performed and written by her godmother, Dolly Parton.